LiberTEM/LiberTEM/docs/source/usage.rst

 .. versionadded:: 0.13.0
     :code:`--open-ds <path>` was added to preconfigure the dataset opened when connecting to the server
+.. versionadded:: 0.14.0
+   :code:`--snooze-timeout` was added, keeping the old behaviour by default.

 To access LiberTEM remotely, you can use :ref:`use SSH forwarding <ssh forwarding>` or our :ref:`jupyter integration`, if you already have JupyterHub or JupyterLab